-Emotional engagement, customer experiences and journeys that feel good pays huge dividends.
+Emotional engagement, customer experiences and journeys that feel good pay huge dividends.
 Here are examples of how to do it easily and at low cost.

 Extract from ‘CX – Practical lessons from the front line’ presented by Martin Wright to Marketing Network, Bristol, February 2017.

-In this article we share examples from EasyJet, Thomson and Heathrow plus from a healthcare insurer and a breakdown provider.
+In this article we share examples from EasyJet, Thomson, Heathrow plus from a Social Housing provider, healthcare insurer and a breakdown provider.

 Increased loyalty, lower cost to serve, higher recommendation and the ability to charge higher prices are all proven benefits of improved Customer Journeys1.
 The question is how to improve customer experiences?
 Making it easy for your customers is without doubt a vital component, indeed our research shows that customers who give a brand 8 out of 10 for effort are about 10% more likely to buy again than those who give it a score of 7.
 Effort is a basic requirement, a hygiene factor; but it’s not the whole story.